atomix/atomix/README.md

 always be odd in order to achieve the greatest level of fault-tolerance.

 All network driven interfaces in Copycat are asynchronous and make heavy use of Java 8's `CompletableFuture`.
-At the core of Copycat is the `Copycat` API, which is exposed by both servers and clients.
+At the core of Copycat is the [Copycat API][Copycat], which is exposed by both servers and clients.

 *Synchronous use*
 ```java